 According to the generally accepted accounting principles in the Netherlands the total expense ratio (TER) has been replaced by the ongoing charges figure (OCF).
 Like the TER, the ongoing charges figure is the total amount of costs the Fund incurred in a year, expressed as a percentage of the Fund's average Net Asset Value (NAV) for the period concerned.
 The changes consist of a change in calculation method and a change in the cost components that should be included in the calculation.
-The average Net Asset Value is now calculated as the average of all calculated and published NAV's during the year, whereas for the TER this average calculation was based on five measurement points during the year.
+The average Net Asset Value is calculated as the average of all calculated and published NAV's during the year, whereas for the TER this average calculation was based on five measurement points during the year.
 The performance related fees are excluded from the ongoing charges figure and are expressed separately as a percentage of the Fund's average Net Asset Value (NAV) for the period concerned.
-The resulting OCF for 2016 is 1.92% (2015: 1.92%).
-The resulting percentage of the performance fee for 2016 is nil (2015: 3.57%).
+The resulting OCF for 2017 is 2.01% (2016: 1.92%).
+The resulting percentage of the performance fee for 2017 is 2.77% (2016: nil).